XCOA-961 - Courageous Leadership in Action: No One Said It Would Be Easy

 Module 2: Creating the Foundation for Courageous Leadership

 In Module 2, participants will focus on embracing one’s inner courage while peeling back the onion layers of personal and professional experiences that form one’s values and belief system.
-Topics will include numerous gap areas spotlighted during the COVID-19 pandemic.
 Participants will be provided with foundational knowledge, which will help them to discover areas of strength and development.
+Participants will identify courageous “watershed” moments and be introduced to practices and tools for increasing self-awareness, which can be utilized as a model for becoming a courageous leader.
 At the end of Module 2, participants will acquire the information needed to build a foundation for their own courageous leadership and influence.

 Module 3: Embracing the Courageous Leader

 In Module 3, participants will explore the role of a courageous leader with a focus on identifying opportunities to exhibit courageous leadership in support of DEI.
-Participants will be exposed to what courageous leadership is and is not.
-The participants will be challenged to expand their DEI lens when faced with a decision that goes against real world popularity.
-Participants will experience what it means to be a courageous leader through role-play exercises, complemented by presentation materials, which offer real world experiences in a safe practice environment.
+Participants will experience what it means to be a courageous leader through role-play exercises, complemented by presentation materials, which offer real world experiences in a safe learning environment.
 Finally, participants will explore their internal and external barriers to courageous leadership.

 Module 4: Implementing Courageous Leadership Practices

 In Module 4, participants will explore models for implementing courageous leadership practices.
-Participants will realize the importance of creating anti-discrimination policies, developing real-world DEI training, and discover how to encourage a culture to support.
-For courageous leadership to take root, each of these is a necessity.
 Participants will recognize the importance of leading by example, how to be an ally and advocate in support of courageous leaders, allow for honest feedback and candor, and encourage personal and professional accountability.
 Participants will explore the importance of self-reflection as a critical component of ongoing growth of a courageous leader.
 Participants will leave the workshop with a toolkit to begin implementation of courageous leadership practices.

 Upon completion of the course, a successful student will be able to: